Dirk Hartog Island National Park

 The many varied landforms of the island make great subjects for naturalists and photographers.
 The spectacular sand dunes near Tetradon Loop are a photographers dream and a short walk amongst the dunes at sunrise or sunset will provide plenty of opportunities for great photos.
 The east coast’s crescent shaped beaches are also great for exploring, with their ever-present range of seabirds and a wide variety of shells dotting the shoreline.

 Rare wildlife such as the Dirk Hartog Island black and white fairy-wren and the sandhill frog, a species only discovered in 1976, are some of the animals that you may encounter on the island.
+Find out more about the wrens of Dirk Hartog Island here.
 Sea birds line the protected eastern coast, some species nesting on islands close to shore.

 The waters around the island hold a teaming array of wildlife, much of which can be observed from a boat or whilst snorkelling and diving.
 Manta rays and even whale sharks can occasionally be seen around the northern coastline in May and June.
 Later in the year, when water temperatures drop further in the bay, dugongs travel to the warmer waters around the island.